ASLseg: Adapting SAM in the Loop for Semi-supervised Liver Tumor Segmentation: Methods

 \subsection{Application of Liver Tumor Segmentation Task}

-For the remaining unlabeled data $D_u$, we apply the segmentation model trained by R-Drop to these images to obtain segmentation proposals for each image.
 It is assumed that the segmentation models $SS$ and $MS$ have been trained using the currently available labeled data.
-Moreover, it is assumed that for an unlabeled image, the segmentation region of the model $SS$ is used as a mask and a single point in the foreground region of the segmentation result is randomly selected as a positive prompt point.
-Then, these positive prompt points are used as additional input information and fed into model $MS$ to obtain a set of segmentation predictions.
+Moreover, it is assumed that for an unlabeled image $X_j \in D_u$, the segmentation region of the model $SS$ is used as a mask and a single point in the foreground region of the segmentation result is randomly selected as a positive prompt point.
+Then, these point coordinates are used as additional input information and fed into model $MS$ to obtain a set of segmentation predictions.
 Finally, this set of segmentation suggestions and the unlabeled image are concatenated and fed into model $AN$ to obtain the refined pseudo-annotations.

 The Dice Coefficient (DSC) index is used to evaluate the similarity of the predictions generated by segmentation model $SS$ and adaptation model $AN$, and set a threshold $\beta$ to determine whether their predictions are consistent.
 Then the pseudo-labels with high similarity and corresponding unlabeled images are selected and added to the labeled set, and fed together with the semi-supervised model for retraining, iterating until the optimal performance is achieved.
 Note that if different prompts from pseudo-labels are selected for input to the medical SAM (e.g., multipoint, box, or interaction prompts), different outputs can be produced, and thus our framework can be generalized to different input prompts.
 We will explore this further as future work.